-Our Quick Bibimbap with jasmine rice is topped to perfection with kimchi, carrots, sautéed spinach and a fried egg.
-Drizzle with Sriracha, soy sauce or gochujang for added flavor.
+Our Quick Bibimbap with jasmine rice is topped with kimchi, carrots, sautéed spinach and a fried egg.
+Try it tonight!

 This Quick Bibimbap recipe has all the flavors we love in the Korean classic, with all the ease of a quick and simple jasmine rice bowl.
 Try it with your choice of kimchi and any other veggies you desire.